RoboLecturer/RoboLecturer-Code/LinuxSetup.md

 # Linux Setup For ROS
+There're 3 options depending on your OS:
+1. Docker for Mac
-There're 3 options depending on your OS: Docker for Mac, WSL (Windows Subsystem Linux) for Windows, or VirtualBox (for both).
+2. WSL (Windows Subsystem Linux) for Windows, or
+3. VirtualBox (for both OSes).

 ## Contents
 1. [Windows Subsystem Linux (WSL)](#1-windows-subsystem-linux-wsl)